joaoHass/joaoHass/README.md

 ## Hi!
-I'm João, a self-taught front-end developer 👋
+I'm João, a self-taught front-end developer who loves responsiviness and acessibility 👋

 ### About me: